louisdeck/crypto/README.md

 # crypto
-Very simple RSA/DH implementation in Python
+Very simple and unsecure RSA/DH implementation in Python